-First, The power consumption P of microelectronic devices as CMOStransistors follows approximately the law $P \sim C \cdot V^2 \cdot f$, where C denotes the capacitance of the transistor, V the supply voltage, and f the clock frequency.
+First, the power consumption P of microelectronic devices as CMOS-transistors follows approximately the law $P \sim C \cdot V^{2} \cdot f$, where C denotes the capacitance of the transistor, V the supply voltage, and f the clock frequency.
 For energy saving purposes this relation suggests to reduce the supply voltage as much as possible; this, however, requires more time for charge exchanges, which results in a lower clock operating frequency f.
-Below, we will consider the special processor Intel Pentium M as a typical example which will be the base for the studies in this paper.
+Below, we will consider the special processor Intel Pentium M as a typical example which will be based for the studies in this paper.

-According to the original Intel White Paper on the Enhanced SpeedStep Technology for the Pentium M Processor [11] 6 Power States P0,...,P5 are distinguished together with their clock frequencies f_i and supply voltages V_i , c.f.
-Table I. Assuming an average processing time of $h_0 = 1$ s as time unit for one CDC service request during state P0 we have completed Tables and Charts of [11] for this request by the required average processing times h_i in seconds, the power consumptions P_i of this job in Watts (W), and its energy consumption E_i in Ws.
-The implementation of DVFS is accomplished by 2 processor registers named IA32_PERF_CTL and IA32_PERF_STATUS through Get State and Change State commands.
-For the decision on state changes a power manager and a processor driver are responsible.
-Decisions can be based on various inputs as user power policy, processor utilization, battery level (in portable devices), thermal conditions, or events.
-In our application of CDC server clusters we will assume that the decision is based on the current processor load or utilization and a negotiated SLA criterion on the mean or quantile of service delays.
+According to the original Intel White Paper on the Enhanced SpeedStep Technology for the Pentium M Processor [9] 6 Power States P_i , i = 0,1,...,5, are distinguished together with their clock frequencies f_i and supply voltages V_i , c.f.
+Table I. Assuming an average processing time of $h_0 = 1$ s as time unit for one CDC service request during state P_0 we have completed Tables and Charts of [9] for this request by the required average processing times h_i in seconds, the power consumptions P_i of this job in Watts (W), and its energy consumption E_i in Ws, i = 0.1...,5.